thlib/php-jquery/README.md

 - Add remaining functions
 - Add it to composer
 - Add unit tests
+- Can't use some forms of xpath when searching within a context, added option to disable css and treat everything as xpath
+- $jquery()->filter(); not working properly
 - Implement `$keep_scripts` param in `parseHTML($html, $keep_scripts)`
 - Make the css_converter customizable